 Types of dog shampoos

-We had only recently completed our recommendations on the best flea treatment before we wrote this buyer’s guide for the best dog shampoo so we know a thing or two on dog shampoos designed to treat or prevent (or both) fleas.
-However, it’s worth noting that your dog doesn’t have to have an actual flea infestation for it to be worth getting dog shampoo with anti-flea qualities.
+We had only recently completed our recommendations on the best flea treatment before we wrote this buyer’s guide for the best dog shampoos so we know a thing or two on dog shampoos designed to treat or prevent (or both) fleas.
+However, it’s worth noting that your pet doesn’t have to have an actual flea infestation for it to be worth getting dog shampoo with anti-flea qualities.
 Be ready for a shampoo that may not be the nicest smelling or the cheapest available though.

 Puppy skin and fur are a little more sensitive than normal so puppy shampoo should always be purchased to wash a puppy.
 No exceptions!